 If your student is coming to campus by plane or bus – arriving at the Wichita airport or bus station – or train – arriving at the Newton depot – the college provides free transportation to campus from these locations during Opening Weekend.
 During the school year the college provides transportation to and from these locations for a fee.
 Have your student contact his or her admissions counselor to arrange Opening Weekend transportation.
-Contact the Student Life office (620-327-8234) for transportation at other times of year.
+Contact Brenda Wenger in the Student Development office (620-327-8235) for transportation at other times of year.

 - The college recommends that students purchase books online through the Hesston College Bookstore before coming to campus.
 The Bookstore will prepare the textbooks for pickup when you arrive.

 - Do you need a place to stay when you come to Hesston?
 Pick from our list of nearby lodging options or stay at the Hesston College Guest House, 331 S Main (Hesston College campus).
 Contact Deb Hiebert, 620-327-8120, email@example.com for reservations.

 Academic life, residence life and as the term progresses